-We’re committed to making our research panel as accessible as possible.
-For face to face sessions, we’ll make sure all locations are accessible and we’ll make reasonable adjustments if you need them.
-If you have any questions or concerns, please contact us.
+We’re committed to making our Research Panel as accessible as possible.
+For all our projects, we make reasonable adjustments for panellists so you feel comfortable.
+If you have any questions or concerns about accessibility, please contact us.

 Changing or cancelling a session

-We understand that your situation can change at short notice.
-If possible, please let us know if you are unable to attend a session as soon as you can so we can make other arrangements.
+We understand that your situation can change at short notice, or that there may be days when you don’t feel well enough to take part.
+If possible, please let us know if you are unable to attend a session as soon as you can.

 There is no penalty for missing a session.
-Your health and wellbeing should always take priority.
+Your health and wellbeing always take priority.

-Everything you say is completely confidential, seen only by Scope’s internal research team or trained facilitators.
-If we use things you say to us, it will be anonymised unless you have given explicit consent.
-The research panel follows the Market Research Society (MRS) code of conduct.
+Everything you say is confidential, and will only be seen by Scope’s research team.
+If we use things you say to us in a report or in our campaigns, it will be anonymised unless you have given consent.
+The Research Panel follows the Market Research Society (MRS) code of conduct.

 Reward points and vouchers

-We recognise your time is valuable, so on some projects we offer reward points as a thank you.
+Your time is valuable, so some projects have reward points as a thank you.
 You can redeem your reward points to claim eGift vouchers.

 Our rewards may vary for each project, but we generally offer: